ZachMHamilton/Library/README.md

 # Library App

-This is a simple library app that allows users to add books to their library and mark them as read or not read.
+This is a library app that allows the user to store books in a library.
 The app was built using HTML, CSS, and JavaScript.
 The app was completed as part of the curriculum for The Odin Project, an open-source web development curriculum.

 ## Usage